 Let’s take a look at some of them:

-Which Keto Diet Approach is Best for Building Muscle?
+The Targeted Keto Diet is the Best Approach for Building Muscle

 There are various ways to do a keto diet depending on your food preferences and what works for your lifestyle.
 For example, a standard keto diet (SKD) that includes meat, seafood, vegetables, and some fruits will suit many people.